q2a-projects/q2a-tag-descriptions/README.md

 ## Installation

-#.
-Download and extract the files to your plugins folder (e.g. `qa-plugins/q2a-tag-descriptions`).
+1. Download and extract the files to your plugins folder (e.g. `qa-plugins/q2a-tag-descriptions`).
-#.
-In Q2A go to **Admin > Plugins** and set the setting of "Q2A Tag Descriptions" and click '**save changes**'.
+2. In Q2A go to **Admin > Plugins** and set up the setting for "Q2A Tag Descriptions" and save changes.
-#.
-In Q2A go to **Admin > Layout** add widget anywhere you want.
+3. In Q2A go to **Admin > Layout** add it's widget anywhere you want.
-#.
-Open any of your tags and click 'edit description' in the position you choose in last step, then add content and save it.
+4. Open any of your tags and click **edit description** in the position you choose in last step, then add content and save it.

 # Author